 The Competitive Sports Office, Saluki Athletics, and University Marketing and Communications must approve all apparel prior to production and distribution.
 Please contact the vendor of your choice to set up an apparel fundraiser.
-The Competitive Sports Office recommends the following vendors:
+The Competitive Sports Office recommends Silkworm, Inc in Murphysboro, IL.